Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/settings/get.md

     -i, --identity <identity>    File from which the identity (private key) for authentication is read

 ARGS:
-    <SCOPE>    Scope from which you want to get the settings
+    <SCOPE>    Scope from which you want to get the settings.
     <NODE>     Node ID or the IP address of the node to
                perform the operation on
 ```